 Explore the flora and fauna at Longwood Gardens, a world-renowned horticultural showplace, with over 1,000 acres of dazzling gardens, woodlands, meadows, dancing fountains, 10,010-pipe Aeolian organ and 4.5-acre conservatory.

 Longwood Gardens is located in Kennett Square, Pennsylvania, considered the mushroom capital of the world, cultivating 65 percent of America’s crop.

 The 35-acre pleasure garden, Chanticleer, features lush courtyards of tropicals, perennials and containers, colorful cut-flower and vegetable garden, exotic woodlands ruin garden and ponds and water garden teeming with life.
-The garden is closed for the winter and will open for the 2018 Season on March 28.

 Take a trip to Valley Forge National Historic Park, site of the encampment of George Washington and the Continental Army during the winter of 1777-1778.
 Participate in one of the many guided tours available, or stop by General Washington’s headquarters.

 Enjoy Bucks County, approximately one hour north of Center City, where old and new combine in effortless fashion.
 New Hope offers boutique shopping and sophisticated entertainment in a small-town setting.
 It also has many LGBT-owned shops and restaurants.
 Noteworthy art collections can be found at the nearby James A. Michener Art Museum.